msychung/Diffusion-Limited-Aggregation/notes/notes.md

 - [x] Extend to multiple paths (for all dimensions)

+- [ ] Calculate average displacements at each step (to plot a graph, instead of just final displacement)

 ##### TESTS
 - [ ] Average displacement <d> after N steps should be 0

-- [ ] Root-mean-square disciplacemen after N steps should be sqrt(N)
+- [ ] Root-mean-square disciplacement after N steps should be sqrt(N)

 - [ ] Could test for the mean free time $\tau$, the time interval between collisions (or steps). $\tau$ = T/N where N is the total number of steps and T is the total time.